 - Colin Vaz, Vikram Ramanarayanan, Shrikanth S. Narayanan, "A two-step technique for MRI audio enhancement using dictionary learning and wavelet packet analysis", Interspeech, Lyon, France, 2013.
 Best Student Paper Award.

 - Erik Bresch, Jon Nielsen, Krishna S. Nayak, Shrikanth S. Narayanan, "Synchronized and noise-robust audio recordings during realtime magnetic resonance imaging scans", Journal of the Acoustical Society of America, vol. 120, no. 4, pp. 1791-1794, 2006.
+(This publication has an associated webpage).

 Vocal tract image sequences acquired using rtMRI are rich in information, which presents many challenges in the domain of image processing and analysis.
 Much of our work is focused on developing computational methods to extract low-dimensional representations of image sequences which faithfully capture the complex structures and actions of the vocal tract.
 Analysis techniques must take theoretical considerations into account regarding scientific/linguistic interpretability, in addition to practical concerns like precision, robustness and efficiency.